 If the human remains are of historic age and are determined not to be of Native American origin, the District will follow the provisions of the California Health and Safety Code Section 7000 (et seq.) regarding the disinterment and removal of non-Native American human remains.

 Timing: During project construction activities.
+Responsibility : The District and its construction contractor(s)

 Mitigation Measure GEO-1: Implement a Stormwater Pollution Prevention Plan and Associated Best Management Practices.